Harshita2802/dice-roll/README.md

 # dice-roll
-rolling of dice as you enter yes
+rolling of dice as you enter yes aas y